water-ice-group/DMC-CO2-graphene/README.md

 ## 🧪 Citation

-If you use this data or code, please cite the corresponding paper:
+If you use this data, please cite the corresponding paper:

 > Della Pia F, Kler-Young G, Zen A, Berger F, Alfè D, Michaelides A.
 > *Interaction strength of carbon dioxide on graphene from periodic quantum diffusion Monte Carlo*